mattlianje/etl4py/README.md

 Conventionally used for pipeline endpoints

 ### Of note...

-* At its core, **etl4py** just wraps pure(ish) functions (this is Python after all) ... with a few added niceties like chaining, composition, keeping infrastructure concerns separate from your dataflows (Reader), and shorthand for grouping parallelizable tasks.
+- At its core, **etl4py** just wraps pure*ish* (this is Python after all, not in a bad way) functions ... with a few added niceties like chaining, composition, keeping infrastructure concerns separate from your dataflows (Reader), and shorthand for grouping parallelizable tasks.

-* The problem is ETL/OLAP codebases grow into unmaintainable tangles of: framework-specific code that's hard to test, database logic mixed with business rules, and crazy logic doing the splits between your scheduler and domain logic
+- Chaotic, framework/infra-coupled ETL codebases that grow without an imposed discipline drive dev-teams and data-orgs to their knees.

-The goal isn't to replace your ETL framework - it's to give you a clean, type-safe way to express data flows that your whole team can understand.
+- **etl4py** is a little DSL to enforce discipline, type-safety and re-use of pure functions - and see [functional ETL](https://maximebeauchemin.medium.com/functional-data-engineering-a-modern-paradigm-for-batch-data-processing-2327ec32c42a) for what it is... and could be.

 ### Compose Nodes